AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Elasticsearch cluster configuration/Modify the YML file configuration.md

 5. On the **Cluster Configuration** page, click **Modify Configuration** on the right side of **YML Configuration**.

-6. In the **YML File Configuration** pane, configure the following parameters.
+6. In the **YML File Configuration** panel, configure the following parameters.

     ![Elasticsearch YML file configuration](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/8467819951/p40138.png)